syn-chromatic/micro-db/README.md

 Serialized database for Microcontrollers with memory efficiency in mind.
 ```
 CURRENT PERFORMANCE:
-Iterates over a 7MB [100K Entries] database file while only utilizing 1KB on the heap in 800ms.
+Iterates over an entire 7MB database file containing 100K entries while only utilizing 1KB on the heap in 1700ms (17μs per entry).
 ```

 ___